We have so much to reflect on about adaptation and change from the first wave of the COVID-19 pandemic, and the procurement mayhem that occurred.

 - adapting internal coordination structures and opening them up to external collaborators; and

-- implementing strategies to research, anticipate and position the company as a preferred partner for future procurements.
+- implementing strategies to research, anticipate and position your company as a preferred partner for future procurement opportunities.

 Local wisdom counts